slhck/SubjectivePlayer/README.md

 - General:
   - Subject ratings are based on IDs, so we can identify different participants later
   - Logging of the subject ratings to CSV files
-  - On-device validation of playlists
+  - On-device validation of config files
   - Internationalization (i18n) support:
     - 🇺🇸 English
     - 🇩🇪 German